Ask the court to recognize your child's change of gender (when all parents will sign the request)

 You start the process of getting a court order recognizing your child's change of gender by filling out court forms.

-These instructions are for when both parents agree and sign the petition (the request) together to recognize their child's change of gender.
+⚠️ These instructions are for when all parents agree and sign the petition (the request) to recognize their child's change of gender.
+There are different instructions when 1 or more parents don't sign the request.
+There is a also different process if you also want to change your child's name.

 How to fill out forms to recognize your child’s gender change